cuongnb14/django-admin-extended/README.rst

 - Read only mode
 - Bookmark menu
 - Ignore confirm delete page option
+- Add link for foregin key in change list page
 - And more utils functions

 Install
 =======